Google IMAP / Foxpass password delegation

 Set Google as your Delegated Authentication type

-Go to the Foxpass 'Authentication Settings' page.
+Go to the Foxpass 'Auth Settings' page.
 Scroll down to "Password authentication delegation."
 Choose Google from the dropdown menu and click "Save."
 Make sure that you've enabled less secure app access from your Google account and that 2FA is turned off.
 If 2FA needs to be enabled for a specific user or set of users, you can exempt them from delegated authentication and they can use a Foxpass password instead.

 Note